Sentry.io

 - in that field enter all the domains you will use for your project

-The field for allowed domains is a textarea, meaning you don't add a comma seperated list but instead you add one domain per row, let's assume you want to whitelist your example.com
+The field for allowed domains is a textarea, meaning you don't add a comma separated list but instead you add one domain per row, let's assume you want to add the example.com

-, then this would be what your whitelist looks like:
+, then this would be what your allowlist looks like:

 If you deploy on Vercel you might want to add a wildcard for the *.vercel.app